DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claims 23-24 and 35 are rejected under 35 U.S.C.
-103 as being unpatentable over US Patent Publication 2017/0325724 by Wang et al. – previously cited (hereby referred to as “Wang”) in view of WIPO Patent Publication 2020/055791 by Taylor et al. (hereby referred to as “Taylor”).
+103 as being unpatentable over US Patent 9,987,427 by Polsky et al. (hereinafter “Polsky”) in view of US Patent Publication 2022/0361776 by Wang et al. (hereinafter “Wang”) in view of WIPO Patent Publication 2020/055791 by Taylor et al. – previously cited (hereinafter “Taylor”).

-Wang does not teach that the patch is configured such that the detached-state cannot be changed back to the attached-state.
+Polsky in view of Wang does not teach that the patch is configured such that the detached-state cannot be changed back to the attached-state.

 Taylor teaches a patch for physiological monitoring of alcohol that may be configured as a single application adhesive such that the patch can only be attached once.
 Detaching the patch would prohibit the patch from being reapplied as the adhesive is formulated in such a way that upon first application it initially attaches to the skin but wherein, when removed, the patch takes some epithelial cells along with it, thereby preventing the patch from attaching a second time ([036]).
 This component enforces or ensures compliance and/or tamper resistance while the patch is worn ([033]).

-It would have been prima facie obvious to one of ordinary skill in the art at the time of the effective filing date to have modified the patch of Wang such that the adhesive membrane comprises a single use adhesive, such that the detached-state of the patch cannot be changed back to the attached-state, as this enforces or ensures compliance and/or tamper resistance while the patch is worn, as taught by Taylor ([033]).
+It would have been prima facie obvious to one of ordinary skill in the art at the time of the effective filing date to have modified the patch of Polsky in view of Wang such that the adhesive membrane comprises a single use adhesive, such that the detached-state of the patch cannot be changed back to the attached-state, as this enforces or ensures compliance and/or tamper resistance while the patch is worn, as taught by Taylor ([033]).

 Claims 25-26 and 28-31 are rejected under 35 U.S.C.
-103 as being unpatentable over Wang in view of Taylor, as applied to claim 23, in view of US Patent Publication 2017/0242428 by Pal et al. – previously cited (hereby referred to as "Pal").
+103 as being unpatentable over Polsky in view of Wang in view of Taylor, as applied to claim 23, in view of US Patent Publication 2017/0242428 by Pal et al. – previously cited (hereinafter “Pal”).

-Pal teaches use of a gateway device (Figure 1, element 102) to communicatively couple a wearable diagnostic patch (Figure 1, element 104) to multiple external devices (Figure 1, external devices 106,108,110,114,116,118,120), the communication being wireless communication (sections [0026-0028]).
+Pal teaches use of a gateway device (Figure 1, element 102) to communicatively couple a wearable diagnostic patch (Figure 1, element 104) to multiple external devices (Figure 1, external devices 106,108,110,114,116,118,120), the communication being wireless communication ([0026-0028]).

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the system of Wang in view of Taylor to include a wireless gateway device, as taught by Pal, as it would allow the patch to communicate with multiple external devices in addition to the monitor (e.g., emergency support as described in [0034-0035] of Pal).
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the system taught by the combination of Polsky, Wang, and Taylor to include a wireless gateway device, as taught by Pal, in order to allow the patch to communicate with multiple external devices in addition to the monitor (e.g., emergency support as described in [0034-0035] of Pal).
+This combination of Polsky, Wang, Taylor, and Pal would result in a system wherein the first link and the second link are implemented with wireless signals.

 Pal teaches an electronic control unit of a vehicle, such that if the alcohol level associated with a user is greater than a preset safety limit, the ignition key or button is disabled so that the user is unable to start the vehicle ([0070-0071]).
 When the alcohol level associated with the user is below the preset safety limit, the electronic control unit may be enabled so that the user can start the vehicle.
 The electronic control unit can reduce the number of drivers under the influence by restricting those drivers from starting the vehicle.